Boston's COVID Vaccination Requirement Is Now In Effect

 Wu said the policy is needed to help fight a wave of cases driven by the omicron variant.

 As of Jan.
 10, Boston’s positivity rate was almost 32% and the city was averaging 2,500 new cases per day, a 16% increase over two weeks before.
-More than 80% of residents have received at least one dose of a coronavirus vaccine.MORE NEWS: Boston Firefighters Face Wind, Bitter Cold While Fighting Blaze
+More than 80% of residents have received at least one dose of a coronavirus vaccine.MORE NEWS: Bill Would Make It Easier For Homeless To Get State IDs